-Fixed income investments are maintained in mutual funds, exchanged traded funds, municipal bonds, U.S. Treasury obligations, obligations unconditionally guaranteed by agencies of the U.S. Government, obligations of foreign governments, investment-grade corporate bonds, asset-backed securities, and mortgage-related securities.
+Fixed income investments are maintained in municipal bonds, U.S. Treasury obligations, obligations unconditionally guaranteed by agencies of the U.S. Government, obligations of foreign governments, investment-grade corporate bonds, asset-backed securities, and mortgage-related securities.

-Equity investments are maintained in mutual funds, domestic equities, international equities, real estate investment trusts, and private real estate trust.
+Equity investments are maintained in domestic equities, international equities, real estate investment trusts, and private real estate trust.
 Domestic equities are those securities considered by the O.C.G.A. to be domiciled in the United States.
 International equities are not considered by the O.C.G.A to be domiciled in the United States.